Tutorial: Host a static website on Blob Storage

 You've successfully completed the tutorial and deployed a static website to Azure.

-In part one of this tutorial, you learned how to configure your Azure Storage account for static website hosting, and how to create and deploy a static website to an Azure endpoint.
+In this tutorial, you learned how to configure your Azure Storage account for static website hosting, and how to create and deploy a static website to an Azure endpoint.

-Now advance to part two, where you configure a custom domain with SSL for your static website with Azure CDN.
+Next, learn how to configure a custom domain with your static website.